calyau/maxima/crosscompile-windows/README.txt

 On a Ubuntu/Debian System just install some tools for crosscompiling:

-apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full wget tcl-dev tk-dev texlive g++ libgl1-mesa-dev
+apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full wget tcl-dev tk-dev texlive g++ libgl1-mesa-dev gettext

-then you can start the crosscompiling-process:
+Then you can start the crosscompiling-process:

 cd build # change to the build directory